Home k8s part 2 deploying a web app

 port:

-The advantages to using an ingress are for instance that 1) you get cleaner URLs without ports at the end 2) have a centralized point to terminate your SSL connections and renew the certs and 3) we get more possibilities such as rewrite rules, headers and so on.
+The advantages to using an ingress are for instance that 1) you get cleaner URLs without ports at the end 2) have a centralized point to terminate your SSL connections and renew the certs and 3) we get more possibilities such as rewrite rules, headers, configuring authentication middlewares, ACLs and so on.
+Here is the process flow that we are planning to setup

 For this setup to work however you’ll either have to install the helm chart of our ingress controller from the package manager as it is not included in the barebone k8s package we set up earlier